harrisoncramer/gitlab.nvim/README.md

     reply = nil,
   },
   discussion_tree = { -- The discussion tree that holds all comments
-    switch_view = "T", -- Toggles between the notes and discussions views blacklist = {}, -- List of usernames to remove from tree (bots, CI, etc) jump_to_file = "o", -- Jump to comment location in file
+    auto_open = true, -- Automatically open when the reviewer is opened switch_view = "T", -- Toggles between the notes and discussions views blacklist = {}, -- List of usernames to remove from tree (bots, CI, etc) jump_to_file = "o", -- Jump to comment location in file